Saurornitholestes: Senses

-Saurornitholestes sullivani is thought to have had a keen sense of smell, due to its brain case showing that it had an unusually large olfactory bulb.
+Saurornitholestes sullivani is thought to have had a keen sense of smell, due to its skull suggesting an unusually large olfactory bulb.

 Teeth function

 The second premaxillary teeth of (at least) Saurornitholestes, Velociraptor, and Bambiraptor may have been structurally specialized for preening feathers.
 This may also have been the function of the unusual premaxillary teeth of the oviraptorosaurs Protarchaeopteryx and Incisivosaurus.